 Caltex’s grad program goes for two years and involves four six-month rotations.
 The program is designed to “develop and grow the next generation of leaders by offering exciting, challenging and rewarding opportunities”.
 Grads “gain exposure across our value chain from supply chain operations, brand and product, property and network, consumer and pricing”.

 Caltex claims to have “highly competitive pay, bonus and reward structures that are sure to motivate you to perform at your best”.
 Grad salaries are reported to be above average.
 You’ll also have access to discounted fuel.

 Caltex promises that “every employee can learn and develop within their current role or experience a different role within the business”.
 Caltex prioritises fostering an “open culture”.
 One that gives all staff, and particularly grads, “access to senior management and key decision makers” and therefore the opportunity to influence the direction of the company.
 The “supportive leadership team” is also expected to help grads “develop and achieve [their] goals”.

 Caltex may not be the most glamorous of employers but, by most accounts, it treats its people well.
 If you get a grad role there, you can expect reasonable job security, friendly co-workers, exceptionally encouraging managers, good pay and conditions, the opportunity to have a real say in how the company operates and access to flexible work arrangements.

 If all that sounds appealing and you're the type that “likes to get things done [and] make a real difference”, you’ll be a good fit at Caltex.

 From the Employer:

-So no matter where your talents lie, put your career in motion with Caltex.
+No matter where your passions lie, put your career in motion at Caltex.